 On top of parting with the countless memories you’ve built here, you may need to address some needed repairs and get the house ready for showings.
 Perhaps the roof is dinged up from a past storm, or your carpets carry lingering smells.
-Given that people stay in their homes an average of 10 years, clutter tends to stack up in forgotten closets and drawers.
+Given that people stay in their homes for an average of 10 years, clutter tends to stack up in forgotten closets and drawers.
 Where to begin?

 Start the Process of Selling With a Home Value Estimate